 I’m not okay but I working on getting back on my feet.

-Traveling is my medicine.
-Eh, it’s been than drugs, right?
+Travelling is my medicine.
+Eh, it’s better than drugs, right?

 So off we go… again!
 We’ve barely unpacked from the French Christmas and we are back to packing—lighter this time because hopefully, we won’t need sweaters.

 Mexico, here we come!

 We are heading south until the end of January.
 Our first real backpacking trip with Mark.
 This should be… interesting.

 Initially, we were supposed to leave this Monday but we changed the tickets (and our return date accordingly) to make sure Feng’s eye was okay.
 He’s been cleared by the ophthalmologists at the Eye Institute and I cut Mark’s nails, so we should be fine.
 Changing our departure date was probably a blessing anyway considering the weather the past few days—we might have been stuck or delayed in Toronto.